alpinejs/alpine/packages/docs/src/en/directives/model.md

 <a name="fill"></a>
 ### `.fill`

-By adding `.fill` an empty value bound by `x-model` will be filled by the value attribute of the input.
+By default, if an input has a value attribute, it is ignored by Alpine and instead, the value of the input is set to the value of the property bound using `x-model`.

+But if a bound property is empty, then you can use an input's value attribute to populate the property by adding the `.fill` modifier.

 <div x-data="{ message: null }">
   <input x-model.fill="message" value="This is the default message.">